MF 234 : Finding a great editor for your book

 That got me thinking that now might be a good time to cover this topic as we’ve been talking about working on your manuscript over the past several weeks.

-Megan Prikhodko served as our editor for Making Fake Star Trek.
+Megan Prikhodko served as my editor for my book.
 We met several years ago as classmates in business school.
 If you’ve ever gone to business school or taken a business course, you’ll know it’s a lot of group work and papers.

 I worked with Megan on several group projects and I immediately noticed her innate talent for editing.
 Like a master chef, Megan sliced, diced and reformatted the jumble that occurs when you have 5 or 7 writers putting their thoughts together, to create a coherent, succinct and punchy document.